-From 1.2 to 1.3
+From 1.2 to 2.0

-- In Section 1, introduction, added reference to the Endorsed Notes track. - In Section 1.2, added reference to DEN, PEN and EN - In Section 2, added reference to Draft Endorsed Note as a possible evolution of a Note - At the and of the introduction, added a final paragraph to introduce the Endorsed Notes process. - Added a section on -Next pages and Errata - In Section 2, TCG members to comment PRs during the RFC, TCG Review limited o yes/no vote; RFC 6 weeks instead of 4, TCG review 2 weeks instead of 4; update of the figure - In Section 2, replacement of IAU Commission 5 by IA Commission B2 - Addition of Section 3 to describe the Endorsed Notes Process - In Section 3, Section numbering changed to Section 4 - In Section 4, Section numbering changed to Section 5 - Changes from 1.2 to 1.3 added
+- Updated table of content - In Section 1, added reference to the Endorsed Notes type of document. - In Section 1.2, added reference to the Annex with recommended document status texts - In Section 1.2, added reference to PEN and EN - In Section 2, added reference to Draft Endorsed Note as a possible evolution of a Note - At the end of the introduction, added a final paragraph to introduce the Endorsed Notes process. - Added a section on -Next pages and Errata - In Section 2.2, TCG members to comment PRs during the RFC, TCG Review limited to yes/no vote (%CG vote+); RFC 6 weeks instead of 4, TCG review 2 weeks instead of 4; update of the figure - In Section 2.2, re-ordering of the text to put together the discussion of reference implementations and how to proceed when the two required reference implementations are not available when promotion to REC is submitted - In Section 2.3, addition of a reference to errata and other on-going work - In Section 2.3, replacement of IAU Commission 5 by IAU Commission B2 - In section 2.4, update of the summary figure to reflect the new Recommendation process - Addition of Section 3 to describe the Endorsed Notes Process - In Section 3, Section numbering changed to Section 4 - In Section 4, Section numbering changed to Section 5 - Section 5: Changes from 1.2 to 1.3 added - Appendix: Template text added for Proposed Endorsed Notes and Endorsed Notes.